ArusarkaBose/hand3d/README.md

 This project is licensed under the terms of the GPL v2 license.
 By using the software, you are agreeing to the terms of the [license agreement](https://github.com/lmb-freiburg/hand3d/blob/master/LICENSE).

-Please cite us in your publications if it helps your research:
+Please cite the original paper in your publications if it helps your research:

 	@InProceedings{zb2017hand,
 	  author    = {Christian Zimmermann and Thomas Brox},